Unmasking the dynamic influence of the hematopoietic niche as an oncogenic path to myeloid neoplasms evolution

 In the second part of the proposal, I will combine cutting-edge spatial single-cell RNA sequencing technologies with functional genetic screening to dissect the “leukemic-niche” crosstalk and ultimately fuel the development of concomitant “seeds” and “soil” therapeutic strategies.

-Finally, I will design a functional single-cell screening approach allowing modulation of the “post-leukemic” niche, to open the road for novel maintenance treatment strategies re-establishing healthy hematopoietic stem cells' fitness advantage to prevent relapse.
+Finally, I will design a functional single-cell screening approach allowing modulation of the “post-leukemic” niche, to open the road for novel maintenance treatment strategies that re-establish healthy hematopoietic stem cell fitness advantage to prevent relapse.

 Conclusion